ucl-arc-tre/portal/docs/High-Level_Design.md

 ## The IG/TRE use case

-In order to run the Research Data ISMS ARC needs to ensure processes such as study creation and user onboarding are managed and collect quality data.
+In order to run the Research Data ISMS, ARC needs to ensure processes such as study creation and user onboarding are managed and collect quality data.
 The ISMS is documented [here](https://isms.arc.ucl.ac.uk/).

 The replacement portal will manage [key ISMS processes](https://github.com/UCL-ARC/research-data-isms/tree/main/docs/Controlled_Processes).
 This portal will use the pathfinder project for ARC's metadata store based on
 [this design](https://github.com/UCL-ARC/metadata-store/blob/main/doc/specification.md).